2021 fundraising treks in Svaneti, Georgia

 Day 4: The hike over Bak pass rewards us with views of the south peak of Mt.
 Ushba (4,710m), a rugged shard of granite carved by immense glaciers.
 Those who want a higher vantage point can summit Mt.
 Bak (3,170m) while the rest of the group descends through alpine meadows, past another 12th century chapel, to the Becho valley.
 (13 km, +1,000m/-1,000m)

-Day 7: We will make our way the incredibly picturesque villages of Adishi and Khalde as we walk in the shadow of Mt.
+Day 7: We will make our way through the incredibly picturesque villages of Adishi and Khalde as we walk in the shadow of Mt.
 Tetnuldi and under the Shkhara massif, a wall of rock and ice made up of some of the tallest peaks in Europe.
-We’ll stay in a guesthouse in Khalde, which is famous for its history of resistance in the Tsarist period, and now is mostly ruins.
+We’ll stay in a guesthouse in Ushguli.
 (Hiking: 15 km +700m/-1,100)

-Day 8: We’ll use a little-known trail, now being improved by the TCT trail crews to hike over to Ushguli, a UNESCO World Heritage Site with a collection of stunning defensive towers nestled below Shkhara (5,200m), the highest mountain in Georgia.
+Day 8: We’ll use a little-known trail, now being improved by the TCT crews to hike to an alpine lake above Ushguli, a UNESCO World Heritage Site with a collection of stunning defensive towers nestled below Shkhara (5,200m), the highest mountain in Georgia.
 (Hiking: 12km +900m/-900m)

-Day 9: We drive to Lower Svaneti and Racha by way of a little-used jeep track, and then celebrate our journey at a small, family-run organic winery in the famed micro-climate of Kvanchkara.
+Day 9: We drive to Lower Svaneti and Racha by way of a little-used jeep track, and then celebrate our journey at a small, family-run organic winery in the famed micro-climate of Khvanchkara.

 Day 10: Drive to Tbilisi.